 - When the action is over, repeat the experiment, but this time let your child choose other supplies to add.
 What does pepper look like in the "explosion?"
 Does salt change anything?
 What about spaghetti noodles?
 Remember this is not a demonstration, it is an experiment!
 Let your child change the variables, predict what will happen, and enjoy the results!

 UPDATE: Need glitter?
 Here is an Amazon affiliate link for your convenience!
-You never pay more when you click through an affiliate link, but we do receive a small commission for referring you:

 I may share at any of these parties!